 Which, you don’t really have to.

 Count your blessings and measure your progress.
-Instead of thinking how far you are from your goals, think of how far you have come.
-This is the concept behind the Reverse Gap thinking.
+Instead of thinking about how far you are from your goals, think of how far you have come.
+This is the concept of Reverse Gap thinking.

-You don’t have to set the condition to feel like a success only when you achieve your goals.
+You don’t have to set the condition to feel successful only when you achieve your goals.

 You can feel like a winner and happy at this instant, just see how far you have come and how much you have progressed.